 - Public Transportation

 When it comes to transgender equality, the truth is more boring than fiction.
-Massachusetts can end discrimination, and the sky won’t fall.
+Massachusetts fully protects transgender people, and the sky hasn't fallen.

 Urge Massachusetts lawmakers to support legislation fully protecting transgender Bay Staters from discrimination.